 If you’re looking for the best gaming monitor with an IPS panel at 27 inches, the Aorus FI27Q won’t disappoint.
 It has one of the best overdrive implementations on the market, and we saw no ghosting or motion blur with the right settings -- even without the blur reduction feature.
 The FI27Q goes the extra mile with a 165 Hz refresh rate, plus FreeSync and G-Sync Compatibility.
 It also bested 144 Hz rivals and even 165 Hz ones, including the Aorus CV27Q And Dell S3220DGF on this page, in our response time test.
 And it held its own in our input lag test too.

 IPS panels are known for great color, and the FI27Q's color implementation is near-perfect.
 It outshines in accuracy, besting also excellent competitors, like the Asus ROG Strix XG279Q above.
 With DCI-P3 being the FI27Q's native color space, the FI27Q packs extra color than what you’re used to on a native sRGB monitor.
 With SDR games, we enjoyed high color saturation, even if it wasn’t totally accurate.
 You don’t get the same contrast as you would with VA (1,000:1 contrast ratio), but black levels are better than any other IPS gaming monitor we’ve tested.

 This monitor supports HDR content, but isn’t the best HDR monitor.
 In fact, we hardly noticed a gain over an SDR monitor.
 Plus, you’re likely to find rivals offering more value.
 But the FI27Q ultimately delivers a superb image with premium gaming capabilities.

 Read: Aorus FI27Q review

-For speed demons it doesn’t get better than a monitor with a 240 Hz refresh rate (we're still waiting for 360 Hz monitors from Asus and Alienware).
-Usually, that level of speed requires two things: settling for 1080p resolution and a TN panel.
+For speed demons, a 240 Hz monitor hits the spot.
+Up until recently, that level of speed required two things: settling for 1080p resolution and a TN panel.
 But the Samsung 27-inch CRG5 (there’s also a 24-inch CRG5) is the best gaming monitor in this class.
 It's special because it manages that speed in our favorite type of LCD panel, VA.
 Not only does it deliver the high contrast and saturated color that makes VA popular, it’s the fastest monitor we’ve ever tested.